apache/cordova-lib/cordova-fetch/README.md

 # cordova-fetch

 This module is used for fetching modules from npm and gitURLs.
 It fetches the modules via `npm install`.
+It can also `npm uninstall` modules from a project.

-Usage:
+## Usage:

+### Fetching:
 ```
 var fetch = require('cordova-fetch');